 If you didn’t go to your job every day, you wouldn’t get paid.
 Most people understand that.
 Yet these same people spend ZERO time growing their network marketing business and wonder why they aren’t making money.

 If you owned a restaurant, dry cleaner, gym or any other type of business, you would have SET BUSINESS HOURS.

-Well, your MLM Business should also have set business hours, even if it is just 30 to 60-minutes per day.
+Well, your MLM Business should also have set business hours, even if it is just 1-2 hours per day.
 Set aside a good time every day where you can work on your business.
 Don’t ever, for any reason, let a day go by where you don’t have your business “open for business.”

 Each Sunday night, plan out your upcoming week.
 Determine what days you will work your business, during what hours and what activities specifically you will do during that time.
 If you don’t plan it, it won’t happen!

 # 3: Focus on the Money Producing Activities

 Not all activities in your business are created equal.
 The money producing activities are prospecting, showing the plan, following up, training your team, and finding customers.
 Cleaning your office, organizing paperwork, sorting your files, listening to webinars, going to meetings, and surfing YouTube are not money producing activities.